RaffaeleMorganti/gsdmm/README.md

  - With good parameter selection, the model converges quickly
  - Space efficient and scalable

-This project is an easy to read reference implementation of GSDMM -- I don't plan to maintain it unless there is demand.
-I am however actively maintaining the much faster Rust version of GSDMM [here](https://github.com/rwalk/gsdmm-rust).

 ## The Movie Group Process

 In their paper, the authors introduce a simple conceptual model for explaining the GSDMM called the Movie Group Process.

 Imagine a professor is leading a film class.
 At the start of the class, the students